boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 --- abstract

-Traffic exchanged over a network attachment may be subject to rate-limit policies.
+Traffic exchanged over a network may be subject to rate-limit policies.
 These policies may be intentional policies (e.g., enforced as part of the activation of the network attachment and typically agreed upon service subscription) or be reactive policies (e.g., enforced temporarily to manage an overload or during a DDoS attack mitigation).

 This document specifies a generic object that can be be used by mechanims for hosts to dynamically discover network rate-limit policies.
 This information is then passed to applications that might adjust their behaviors accordingly.
-The design of the object is thus independent of the discovery channel.
+The design of the object is independent of the discovery channel.

 --- middle